etchteam/make-this-website-better/README.md

 # Make this website better

-This is a coding challenge for Etch Junior Developer job applicants.
+This coding challenge is for people who want to work with us at [Etch](https://etch.co).

-We would like you to fork this repo, make the website better and open a PR that describes what has been done and why it's better.
+We’d like you to fork this repo, make the website better and open a pull request.

-There's no right answer, we just want to see what you're interested in.
+There’s no right or wrong answer, we simply want to see what you’re interested in.